jjonline/i18n-stringer/README.md

 Sig02=""
 Sig03=""
 i18n-stringer: Check Warning
-i18n-stringer: key-value pairs that will not be used because there is no corresponding defined constant
+i18n-stringer: key-value pairs that will not be used because there is no corresponding constant
 i18n-stringer: You can delete the key-value pairs in the corresponding TOML file
 ************Can be deleted TOML keys of locale `en`************ HELLO